-(i) The Board of Commissioners finds that the construction of tall (greater than 40 feet in height) buildings or structures on mountain ridges may cause unusual problems and hazards to the residents of and visitors to the mountains.
+(i) In accordance with NCGS Article 14, 113A, T the Board of Commissioners finds that the construction of tall (greater than 40 feet in height) buildings or structures on mountain ridges may cause unusual problems and hazards to the residents of and visitors to the mountains.
 The purpose of this Ordinance therefore is to regulate the construction of tall buildings or structures on mountain ridges to insure that: adequate water supply is available to such building or structure; the disposing of sewage will not infringe on the ground water rights and endanger the health of those persons living at lower elevations; adequate fire protection can be made available; such buildings or structures will not be a hazard to air navigation and to persons on the ground, and such tall buildings will not detract from the natural beauty of the mountains.